 THE DSI COMMUNITY GAMING

-The DSI Community Gaming focuses on research related to the impact of digital games on academic research, teaching and outreach.
+The DSI Community Gaming focuses on studying and applying digital games in academic research and teaching.

 Create a common space where members can connect, exchange and collaborate, create opportunities for action and collaboration, collect and distribute the knowledge.

-What questions about digitization are on your mind?
+What questions about digitalization are on your mind?
 And how has your life changed with the digital transformation?
-Digitization is presenting society and science with new challenges.
+Digitalization is presenting society and science with new challenges.
 It is taking hold of a large part of our lives at an ever faster pace.

-The Community Gaming was founded in 2021.
-Since then, we have been building up the community, came together for a successful kick-off event and since then are planning future projects, meetings and events.
+The DSI Community Gaming was founded in 2021 as the DSI Digital Education and underwent a radical change in 2022.
+Since then, we have been building up the community, came together for projects, meetings and events.